READING ABOUT THE ALEXANDER TECHNIQUE |

 Thinking Aloud

-Mouritz A specialist publisher of high-quality books on the Alexander Technique.
-Among those published to date are new editions of three of Alexander's four books, each of which includes information previously unpublished and: Articles and Lectures: first published compilation of all of Alexander's known lectures and writings not included in his books as well as early articles on the AT The Philosopher's Stone: a unique collection of diaries and notes from pupils' lessons with F. M. Alexander from c.1918 - 1953 F. Matthias Alexander - The Man and his Work: memoirs of training in the Alexander Technique from 1931-34 by Lulie Westfeldt: the only teacher from Alexander's first teacher training course to write about her experiences both as a student and then as a teacher for 26 years Personally
+Mouritz A specialist publisher of high-quality books on the Alexander Technique with a comprehensive website.
+In addition to new editions of three of Alexander's four books, books published by Mouritz include: Articles and Lectures: compilation of all of Alexander's known lectures and writings not included in his books as well as early articles on the AT The Philosopher's Stone: a unique collection of diaries and notes from pupils' lessons with F. M. Alexander c.1918 - 1953 F. Matthias Alexander - The Man and his Work: memoirs of training in the Alexander Technique from 1931-34 by Lulie Westfeldt: the only teacher from Alexander's first teacher training course to write about her experiences both as a student and then as a teacher for 26 years Personally

 Talk of Alexander: 36 articles selected